 “Zoran!”
-Kalera yells as she walks up the stairs onto the porch, reaching for the doorknob.
+Kalera yells as she runs up the stairs onto the porch, reaching for the doorknob.

 Turning it, she enters the house to find him staring out the window.

-For a couple of seconds, she just looks at him.
+For a couple of seconds, she just gazes at him.
 Her attraction to this six-feet-tall, medium build man awakens, but only for a moment.

 Then she realizes it’s Jessup she is longing for when Zoran turns to her.

 “Kalera, what the hell just happened?” he yells.

 She is relieved that he’s not frozen like the others, but his tone worries Xavgon.

 “Xavgon wishes for you to lower your voice when speaking to me,” Kalera whispers.

 “Okay, I won’t shout, but I’m pretty sure it won’t stop the gigantic monster from hearing me.
 Kalera, dragons are myths.”

 “Yet a dragon stands in front of my house,” she replies.